-1. Analysis of Activities and Waste Generation

-- (i) The Applicant shall identify the quantity, quality and timing of the waste arising as a result of the construction and operation activities of the Project based on the sequence and duration of these activities, e.g. construction and demolition materials (C&DM) and other wastes which will be generated during construction and operational stages.
-The Applicant shall adopt appropriate design, general layout, construction methods and programme to minimize the generation of public fill/inert C&DM and maximize the use of public fill/inert C&DM for other construction works. - (ii) Not Used
+- 1. Analysis of Activities and Waste Generation - (i) The Applicant shall identify the quantity, quality and timing of the waste arising as a result of the construction and land decontamination activities of the Project based on the sequence and duration of these activities, e.g. construction and demolition materials (C&DM) and other wastes which will be generated during the construction and land decontamination stages. - (ii) The Applicant shall adopt appropriate design, general layout, construction and land decontamination methods and programme to ensure no contaminated wastes from the Project would be disposed of prior to proper decontamination and minimize the generation of public fill/inert C&DM and maximize the use of public fill/inert C&DM for other construction work.